rustynailor/jekyll-now/_posts/2017-9-8-In-the-play-store.md

 The intended user of the app is an English speaking  reader who is keen to expand their vocabulary with some interesting new words, or reinforce their knowledge.
 It will be of particular interest to fans of Will Self, but also to general readers.

-###Features
+### Features

 The main features of the app are:
-..*Contains a SQLite dictionary of words with related definitions ..*Presents these words to the user with the correct definition in flashcard format in learn mode ..*Has a timed multiple choice quiz in Quiz mode ..*Saves user progress on the quiz and modifies questions accordingly ..*Displays ads on the home screen using Google Admob ..*Has google analytics embedded in the app
+⋅⋅*Contains a SQLite dictionary of words with related definitions ⋅⋅*Presents these words to the user with the correct definition in flashcard format in learn mode ⋅⋅*Has a timed multiple choice quiz in Quiz mode ⋅⋅*Saves user progress on the quiz and modifies questions accordingly ⋅⋅*Displays ads on the home screen using Google Admob ⋅⋅*Has google analytics embedded in the app
-..*Allows the user to share their progress with a sharing intent ..*The app supports Android 4.2 and higher
+⋅⋅*Allows the user to share their progress with a sharing intent ⋅⋅*The app supports Android 4.2 and higher
-..*A word of the day widget which shows a random word and definition ..*An option to download the latest word list from a web service in the settings, via an Intent Service
+⋅⋅*A word of the day widget which shows a random word and definition ⋅⋅*An option to download the latest word list from a web service in the settings, via an Intent Service